tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * However, as the volume and complexity of data has increased significantly, spreadsheets are now limited when it comes to data analysis.

-Ask the class what the pain points they have experienced while using spreadsheets to handle data.
+Ask the class what pain points they have experienced while using spreadsheets to handle data.
 Possible answers include:

 * Microsoft Office is expensive.